-A story I wrote for Chicago Health magazine, “Food as Medicine,” won a 2023 national communication award given by the National Federation of Press Women, and another, “Finding Refuge,” won an honorable mention.
+A story I wrote for Chicago Health magazine, “Food as Medicine,” won a 2023 national communication award given by the National Federation of Press Women, and another, “Finding Refuge,” received an honorable mention.
 “Black Minds Matter,” an article I wrote for the same magazine, was a finalist for the Chicago Journalists Association’s 2022 Sarah Brown Boyden Awards.

 I teach environmental journalism at Loyola University Chicago.
 As for my own education, I received a master’s degree from New York University’s Science, Health and Environmental Reporting Program and studied environmental science at Wesleyan University.
 I live in Chicago with my family.